ferricfelix/fall-2017-hw2/README.md

 - `fill_completions(fd)` returns a dictionary.
 This function takes as input an opened file.

   - The keys of the dictionary returned are tuples of the form `(n,l)` for a non-negative integer `n` and a lowercase letter `l`.
-  - The value associated with key `(n, l)` is the set of words in thefile that contain the letter `l` at position `n`.
+  - The value associated with key `(n, l)` is the set of words in the file that contain the letter `l` at position `n`.
 For simplicity, all vocabulary words are converted to lower case.
-For example, if the file contains the word "Python" and `c_dict` is the returned dictionary, then the sets `c_dict[0,"p"]`, `c_dict[1,"y"]`, `c_dict[2,"t"]`, `c_dict[3,"h"]`, `c_dict[4,"o"]`, and `c_dict[5,"n"]` all contain the word `"Python"`.
+For example, if the file contains the word "Python" and `c_dict` is the returned dictionary, then the sets `c_dict[0,"p"]`, `c_dict[1,"y"]`, `c_dict[2,"t"]`, `c_dict[3,"h"]`, `c_dict[4,"o"]`, and `c_dict[5,"n"]` all contain the word `"python"`.
   - Words are stripped of punctuation.
   - "Words" containing non-alphabetic characters are ignored, as are words of length 1 (since there is no reason to complete the latter).

 - `find_completions(prefix, c_dict)` returns a set of strings.
-This function takes a (potential) prefix of a vocabulary word and a completions dictionary of the form described above.
+This function takes a prefix of a vocabulary word and a completions dictionary of the form described above.
 It returns the set of vocabulary words in the completions dictionary, if any, that complete the prefix.
-It the prefix cannot be completed to any vocabulary words, the function returns the empty set.
+It the prefix cannot be completed to any vocabulary words, the function returns an empty set.

 - `main()`, the test driver:

   - Opens a file named `ap_docs.txt`.
 This file contains a collection of old newswire articles.
-Each article in the collection is separated by a line that contains only the token “<NEW DOCUMENT>”.
-We don’t care about the distinction between documents for the purpose of building a completions dictionary.
-So you do not have to do anything special with these lines.
+Each article in the collection is separated by a line that contains only the token `<NEW DOCUMENT>`.
+We don’t care about the distinction between articles for the purpose of building a completions dictionary, so you should just ignore the separator lines and continue processing the file.
   - Calls `fill_competions` to fill out a completions dictionary using this file.
   - Repeatedly prompts the user for a prefix to complete.
-  - Prints the set of words that can complete each prefix or that prefix has no completions.
+  - Prints each word from the set of words that can complete the given prefix (one per line).
+If no completions are posisble, it should just print "No completions".
   - Quit if the user presses Ctrl+D on macOS/Linux or Ctrl+Z on Windows (this will result in `EOFError` being raised).

+- To call the `main()` function, put a block at the end of your script with the follow lines (we will discuss this technique more in week 5).
+This allows your script to run when executed from a command line.
+    ```python
+    if __name__ == '__main__':
+        main()
+    ```

 ## Example session